taektay/ee106/docs/index.rst

 ..
-UCR EE144 documentation master file, created by sphinx-quickstart on Fri Sep 27 13:22:16 2019.
+UCR EE106 documentation master file, created by sphinx-quickstart on Fri Sep 27 13:22:16 2019.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to UCR EE144/ME144/EE283A
+Welcome to UCR EE106
 ==================================
-Fundations of Robotics!
+Programming Practical Robots!
 ==========================

 .. toctree::